contivpp/contivpp-site/content/docs/policies/pteropusio-policies.md

 +++
-title = "Kubernetes Policies in Contiv VPP" type = "policies" summary = "Kubernetes Policies can be mapped into a Contiv VPP configuration" weight = "1"
+title = "Kubernetes Policies in Pteropus.io"
+type = "policies"
+summary = "Kubernetes Policies can be mapped into a Pteropus.io configuration" weight = "1"
 +++